 Our client approached us wanting to really let her creative side take off with a remodel of her Master Bathroom.
 The original space was dark, felt cramped and she wanted it to feel bright and lively.
 We began brainstorming with doodles and the idea of a tile waterfall was born.
-Opening up the space was also crucial, so removing the silly partial walls and adding a window to allow fantastic light to pour in was made a part of the plan.
+Opening up the space was also crucial, so removing the partial walls and adding a window to allow fantastic light to pour in was made a part of the plan.

 Time had caught up to this bathroom and it needed a refresh and some pizazz.
 The linoleum and fiberglass shower had to go!
 So, away they went and we replaced them with a brand new acrylic tub and some great looking tile, complete with niches to provide storage space whether our client was showering or taking a bath!